READING ROOM SERVICES

 What is Scan & Send?

-- We are now providing a Scan & Send service to provide images of items in the collection for researchers.
-Images will be provided for research, rather than publication purposes, and large-scale digitisation will not be possible as we focus on supporting numerous requests.
-We will try to prioritise photography and scanning according to the urgency of need.
-Please email requests and queries to firstname.lastname@example.org.
+- We provide a Scan & Send service to provide images of items in collection for researchers who cannot visit in person.
+Images are provided for research rather than publication purposes, and we aim to prioritise provision according to the urgency of need.
+Please note, as we need to focus on supporting numerous requests, this is not a large-scale, project, digitisation service.
+Please email requests and queries to email@example.com

-- Unfortunately, we are not able to carry out research on your behalf.
-Please provide specific details where you can to help us respond to your request.
+- Unfortunately, we are not able to carry out image research on your behalf.
+Please provide specific details where you can, to help us respond to your request.

-- Scanning requests will be prioritised according to urgency of research need.
+- Scanning requests are prioritised according to urgency of research need.
 Please advise us of any deadlines - academic, publishing or other - that might apply.
-We may not be able to respond quite as quickly as in normal circumstances - please allow a turn-around time of up to 12 weeks for non-urgent enquiries.
+Please allow a turn-around time of up to 12 weeks for non-urgent enquiries.

 Who can visit the Reading Room?